freshdried/react-hot-seed/README.md

 ### local git packages with bower
 Instead of publishing your modules to the internet, you can house them in [local git packages with bower](http://stackoverflow.com/questions/13114781/bower-registering-local-git-package), and `require` them as needed.

-*But, lets be real, are you really going to make a git repo to reuse a couple lines of css?
-Or an image/logo you use on multiple sites?*
+*But, lets be real, are you really going to make a whole git repo to reuse a couple lines of css?
+Or a git repo for an image/logo you use on multiple sites?*

 With local git packages, you can be ensure reproducibility, specify version numbers, among many other good practices.
 However, using a Palette directory is more convenient; it eliminates almost all overhead to modularize and share a codebase.
 For smaller, less "mission-critical" projects with very few developers, the added convenience from a Palette directory may be worth giving up that extra layer of control.